Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Strings/String Slicing.md

 ---
 title: Python String Slicing
 description: Learn to slice strings in Python using a step-by-step tutorial.
+Learn to reverse a string using slicing, and how to use negative indices to slice a string.
 sidebar:
     order: 16
 ---